Home > Cantilever Racks

 Bolt-On Arm Lips:

-2" high bolt-on lips can be added to any cantilever rack arm at no extra cost.
-Lips can be added or removed to any arm as all arms are manufactured to accept the bolt on lip.
-When you order your arms with bolt on lips you will also receive bolt on lips for the base of the uprights.
+2" bolt-on lips can be added to any cantilever rack arm at no extra cost.
+Lips can be added or removed to any arm as all arms are manufactured to accept them.
+When you order your arms with bolt-on lips you will also receive bolt-on lips for the base of the uprights.
 Please note that the lips are not intended to bear any portion of the load.

 Brace Sets:

 Braces are constructed from structural channel and are bolted between uprights to provide lateral stability to the cantilever rack system.
-The selection of the brace length also determines the arm spacing.
+The selection of the brace length also determines the distance between uprights & arms.
 Brace lengths are measured from center-line of upright to center-line of upright and are sold in sets.
 Color Gray

 How to Design Cantilever Racking Systems